 Predictive weather technology must be a part of the solution, which can identify at risk areas in advance before it’s too late.
 We cannot prevent weather events but we can predict them and proactively prepare to save and transform lives.
 By analyzing weather variables like rain, flood, temperature, humidity, across historic, real-time, and future forecasts we can identify which areas are most at risk.
 From there, weather technology can also help with planning around and navigating flood-ridden roads to access these remote areas of infestation without risk of getting stuck or putting people in hazardous situations.

 Most encouraging is we have the capabilities available to us predict at unprecedented spatial resolutions down the hyper-granular level.
-It is important to note there are still limitations in emerging markets due to underlying infrastructure (to which we are dedicated to improving in partnership with local governments), however, fueled by the sense of urgency and opportunity in front of us there are significant ways we can help TODAY.
+It is important to note there are still limitations in emerging markets due to underlying infrastructure (to which we are dedicated to improving in partnership with local governments), however, fuelled by the sense of urgency and opportunity in front of us there are significant ways we can help TODAY.
 For instance, AI-powered weather tools better inform frontline teams, regional locust commissions, and research teams working on solutions to track and slow down current outbreaks while also predicting and preventing future outbreaks.

 With early detection and containment comes more control.
 Once risk areas have been identified they can be easily sprayed in advance.
 For instance, Uganda has already mobilised thousands of troops to start preparing for the incoming locust swarms and are using a mix of motorised sprayers, drones, and manual sprayers to combat areas at risk, and the same could be done in early detected areas.
 In addition to being sprayed, at risk areas caught early can be better tracked and managed.